Convex foliations of degree 5 on the complex projective plane: Introduction and statements of results

 This article is part of a series of works by the authors \cite{Bed17,BM18,BM19Z} on holomorphic foliations on the complex projective plane.
 For the definitions and notations used (radial singularities, \textsc{Camacho}-\textsc{Sad} index $\mathrm{CS}(\mathcal{F},\elltext,s),$ homogeneous foliations, etc.) we refer to~\cite[Sections~1~and~2]{BM18}.

 Following \cite{MP13} a foliation on the complex projective plane is said to be \textsl{convex} if its leaves other than straight lines have no inflection points.
-Notice (\emph{see} \cite{Per01}) that if $\F$ is a foliation of degree $d\geq 1$ on $\pp,$ then $\F$ cannot have more than $3d$ (distinct) invariant lines.
+Notice (see \cite{Per01}) that if $\F$ is a foliation of degree $d\geq 1$ on $\pp,$ then $\F$ cannot have more than $3d$ (distinct) invariant lines.
 Moreover, if this bound is reached, then $\F$ is necessarily convex; in this case $\F$ is said to be \textsl{reduced convex}.
-This last notion has an interesting relation with certain line arrangements in $\pp.$ Indeed, according to \cite{PP16} we say that an arrangement $\mathcalsansmathptm{A}$ of $3d$ lines in $\pp$ has {\sl \textsc{Hirzebruch}'s property} if each line of $\mathcalsansmathptm{A}$ intersects the other lines of $\mathcalsansmathptm{A}$ in exactly $d+1$ points.
-The $3d$ invariant lines of a reduced convex foliation of degree $d$ on $\pp$ form a line arrangement which satisfies \textsc{Hirzebruch}'s property, thanks to \cite[Lemma~6.8]{BM18}~and~\cite[Lemma~3.1]{BM19Z}.

 To our knowledge the only reduced convex foliations known in the literature are those presented in~\cite[Table~1.1]{MP13}: the \textsc{Fermat} foliation $\F_{0}^{d}$ of degree~$d$, the \textsc{Hesse} pencil $\Hesse$ of degree~$4$, the \textsc{Hilbert} modular foliation $\Hilbertcinq$ of degree~$5$ and the \textsc{Hilbert} modular foliation $\Hilbertsept$ of degree~$7$ defined in affine chart respectively by the $1$-forms